microsoft/pxt/common-docs/release-tests/upgrades.md

 "Upgrade failing" refers to the project failing to compile.
 Therefore, if a project is saved with errors than it will probably fail to upgrade as well.
+We do not "downgrade" scripts; the old target should refuse to open any scripts created in newer versions.

 For each of the following scenarios, complete the steps in both blocks and JavaScript.
 To see a list of JavaScript upgrades, you can check the `pxtarget.json` for the target.